kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log
 #100DaysOfCode 2nd_rap Day: 001/100
 I am going to try for 2nd rap from today!
-I learned Linux command "nslookup"　.
+I learned Linux command "nslookup".
 It is used to check the status of DNS server settings.
 And to check DNS-related setting in DNS clients.
 To use "nslookup command" , I need to install a package called "dnsutils"